smkent/3d/docs/getting-started/background-and-safety.md

 It's important to know how to use a 3D printer safely, like any other tool.
 3D printing involves high temperatures and moving parts.

+!!! info

+    If your printer ever needs to be turned off right away due to a problem, it's always safe to simply turn off the power switch.
+A 3D printer does not need to be shut down like a computer.

 ### Heat safety

 * Both the nozzle, where the plastic is extruded, get very hot while printing.